briancrink/accessedu/documentation/addendum/adherence.md

-Having understood the dichotomy in learning, where the education system diverged, and how to truly solve the education problem, I could not shake the thoughts that the American Education System is prime for fundamental change in the next few years.
+Having understood the dichotomy in learning, where the education system diverged, and how to truly solve the education problem, I could not shake the thoughts that the American Education System is prime for fundamental change.

 ## Insights Learned